yuandi42/dotfiles/README.md

 However there is also a con.
 I haven't test it seriously, but it feels like the window manager will start a little slower when running it as a s6 service.
-I guess that's because window manager doesn't enjoy any treatment in this way, and is started with other desktop services in parallel by `s6-svscan(1)`.
+I guess that's because window manager doesn't enjoy any special treatment in this way, and is started with other desktop services in parallel by `s6-svscan(1)`.
 Hence in this repo we don't use this method to start wm.
 Anyway, you can give it a try.

 # Misc